nuxt/website-v2/content/en/guides/directory-structure/modules.md

 ## Async Modules

 Not all modules will do everything synchronous.
-For example you may want to develop a module which needs fetching some API or doing async IO.
+For example you may want to develop a module which needs fetching some API or doing asynchronous Operation.
 For this, Nuxt.js supports async modules which can return a Promise or call a callback.

 ### Use async/await